 How does a tax lien affect your credit score?

-In general, the CRA keeps your information private and does not report to the credit bureau, Equifax or TransUnion.
+In general, the CRA keeps your information private and does not report to the credit bureaus, Equifax or TransUnion.
 However, anything that becomes a matter of public record will appear on your credit report.
 In the circumstance of a tax lien, the CRA must obtain a certificate of arrears from a federal or provincial court.
-This appears on public notice and could appear on your credit report under the legal section.
+This appears on public notice, where it can be picked up by credit bureaus, and could appear on your credit report under the legal section.

-How long do tax liens stay on credit reports?
+How long do tax liens in Canada stay on credit reports?

-If there is a legal judgment arising from your tax debt, it will appear on your credit report under the legal section.
-Information under this section remains on your credit report for 6 years.
+If there is a legal judgment arising from your tax debt, it will appear on your credit report under the legal section once it becomes a matter of public record.
+Information under this section remains on your credit report for 6 years from the date of filing, depending on your province and the credit bureau.

-How to remove tax lien from credit report?
+How to remove a tax lien from a credit report in Canada?

 Unfortunately, you cannot remove a tax lien from your credit report.
 However, if it’s been over 6 years and it’s still on your report, you can file a dispute with the credit bureau to remove it.